berksaltuk/Room-Styler-InstructPix2Pix/README.md

-# HubX ML Engineer Recruitment Case
+# Room Styler - Web API
 FastAPI Web Project for Styling Living Rooms using InstructPix2Pix.

 Each library used in the project is specified in the requirements.txt file.
 I provided a Docker file that uses a Python 3.9 image and uses this requirements file along with libmagic.
 To build the project, you can run the following command: